 Through its team of forensic specialists, the ICRC works globally to help ensure the dead are protected and to uphold the right of bereaved families to know what happened to their loved ones.
 Today, the ICRC has experts from domains including forensic genetics, anthropology, odontology, archaeology, and pathology working as part of their forensic team.

-In the current COVID-19 pandemic, the ICRC is adapting its existing activities and programmes to ensure we can help address the growing needs globally concerning the dead, their families, and those working to protect and manage the dead.
+During the COVID-19 pandemic, the ICRC adapted its existing activities and programmes to ensure we helped address the needs globally concerning the deceased, their families, and those working to protect and manage the victims.

-The ICRC has developed guidance with recommendations for authorities and forensic institutions for the dignified management of the dead during the COVID-19 crisis.
+The ICRC developed guidance with recommendations for authorities, forensic institutions and deathcare workers for the dignified management of the deceased during the COVID-19 crisis.

 How we help in situations of conflict, disasters and migration